 A World of Ideas

-Third-graders are building sailboats in science, models to race along an indoor water course.
-Kindergartners are picking vegetables from the organic garden.
-First-graders are having a French lesson.
-And in a fourth grade, students are learning about a noted author they will meet through a visiting artists program called Imagine the Possibilities.
+Third Grade scientists are building sailboat models to race along an indoor water course.
+Kindergartners are sustainably caring for the environment in the PDS Garden.
+First graders are exploring the French language.
+And in Fourth Grade, students are researching the life and works of a noted author they will meet through our visiting artists program, Imagine the Possibilities.

 Named for our school colors, Blue and White Day is a time for outdoor fun and Panther pride involving the entire student body.
-Highlights include an inner tube tug-of-war, a prekindergarten-twelfth grade relay race, and other games.
-Each student is designated as a member of the blue team or the white team when he or she first arrives at PDS, and remains blue or white for life.
+Highlights include an inner tube tug-of-war, a PreK-12th Grade relay race, and other games.
+Each student is designated as a member of the blue team or the white team when they first arrive at PDS, and remains blue or white for life.

 This annual highlight brings together many seasonal traditions—from Christmas and Kwanzaa to Chanukah and Diwali—creating a wonderful learning opportunity and celebration.
 Like so many Lower School events, the concert is a chance for children to stand in the spotlight, gaining the poise and experiencing the pleasure that come from performing well.

 The Seventh Principle put on a thrilling and educational performance for the entire Lower School earlier this month.
 Their show, Bantaba: The Circle of Celebration, taught the students about African music and culture through an interactive performance and workshop.

 The teachers of Princeton Day School wrapped up individual conferences for every student from Kindergarten to Grade 12.
 The time, care and commitment that our educators dedicate to each student is truly inspiring.
 Here is a short video, which follows the Kindergaten on their first day of school, that captures the incredible amount of consideration our teachers put into building a strong community where our students can feel safe, valued and challenged.